Data privacy and protection seem to have finally come to a head within Europe.

 Improvements in Communication: A holistic, shared view of athlete availability and wellbeing will ensure all staff are on the same page when it comes to treating and training athletes.

 Improvements in Athlete Health and Performance: An increased understanding of the ideal player load to maximise performance capabilities and reduce the likelihood of injuries.
 By centralising and analysing historical records of athlete injuries, treatments and training, staff can improve treatment and training strategies to increase player availability and therefore enhance competitiveness.

 Increased Knowledge: Using longitudinal trends for athlete loads, injuries and training responses can support staff in forming better long-term strategies for performance, injury reduction and recruitment.

 Save Time: Put time into your athletes and not your spreadsheets.
 Athlete management system can support staff in quickly collecting and analysing the data; allowing them to put more of their time into training or treating the athletes.

 Many legacy systems only store data, they don’t make it actionable.

-For example, Kitman Labs’ AOS includes a next generation Electronic Medical Record allows medical staff to collect details on an athlete’s injury in less than 30 seconds and secure it safely in a database that is fully compliant with the new GDPR regulations.
+For example, Kitman Labs’ iP: Intelligence Platform includes a next generation Electronic Medical Record allows medical staff to collect details on an athlete’s injury in less than 30 seconds and secure it safely in a database that is fully compliant with the new GDPR regulations.
 Using the EMR teams can review injury and treatment trends for athletes over days, weeks, months and years; from this objective data meaningful insights such as WHY injuries are occurring can be found.